 For Evaristo Valle painting, as for Renaissance artists, is a mental thing.
 He was not one of those who plant his easel before a landscape and transcribe it with absolute thoroughness.
 Valle is an original artist; It was a boy when he began to doodle with his box of colors to express the emotion that nature produced.

 According to Lafuente Ferrari, "There are painters who, although very gifted for their art, need many trials before finding their own voice.
-I say his voice and not his world, because that was imposed on Valle from his early years; the sweet and humid nature of Asturias, the humble life, close to the earth, the melancholy of the acid green under the leaden clouds, the village peace in contrast to the artificial existence of the city ... "
+I say his voice and not his world, because that was imposed on Valle from his early years; the sweet and humid nature of Asturias, the humble life, close to the earth, the melancholy of the acid greens under the leaden clouds, the village peace in contrast with the artificial existence of the city ... »

 Son of his time as Zuloaga, Pérez de Ayala and others, Valle was interested in his characters more human characteristic than realistic individualizing.
 It captured the temperament and the sociological situation of its models and presented them in the middle in which both things are best reflected: the sailor in a chat with the networks, the gossips murmuring, the lady surrounded by servants or chaplains ... that is, Evaristo Valle paints more than man to people.
 For that reason he did not need the physical presence of his models, but his memory.
 However, the habit of contemporary painters in Valle were very different: model and study, workshop and model.
 When in one of his moments of fruitful creation, in the 20 years, someone asked him in Gijón if he painted by heart, Valle answered: "I do not remember having painted a painting without having seen it before in real life and looking at it and looking at it and feeling and feeling its line, its color and its beauty, it has so moved me at times, that tears came to my eyes to see it. »